 To cover an area with sufficient grains (> 450), at least 30 images for samples with finer grain sizes and up to 136 images for samples with coarser grain sizes were collected from the polished surface.
-For each sample, the images were merged into a large mosaic image covering an area of at least 1.5×3.0 mm.
+For each sample, the images were merged into a large mosaic image covering an area of at least $1.5 \times 3.0$ mm.
 After corrected for shading and exposure, the mosaic image was processed using the 'cyto2' model in a computational framework called Cellpose (Stringer et al., 2021; Pachitariu and Stringer, 2022), to identify grain boundaries, as illustrated in Figure A2.
 It is important to note that manual correction may be necessary for some grain boundaries (more details in Appendix B).
 With grain boundaries identified, the grain size for each sample was calculated using the image processing software ImageJ (Fiji) (Hartig, 2013).
 For each grain in the polished surface, the equivalent diameter of a circle with the same area of the grain was calculated as the size of the grain.
-Note that grain

-- size determined this way represents the size of a 2-D cross section of a 3-D grain.
+Note that grain size determined this way represents the size of a 2-D cross section of a 3-D grain.
 For easy comparison with previous studies (e.g., Azuma et al., 2012), no scaling factor was applied to the equivalent diameter.
-The average grain size, d, and its standard deviation, σ_d , were then determined as the arithmetic mean and its standard deviation of the equivalent diameters, respectively.
-The normalized standard deviation (σ_d/d) can be utilized to evaluate the self-similarity of the grain-size distribution throughout the annealing (Faul and Scott, 2006).
-Grains smaller than 7.5 μ m in diameter, which are noises from the grain-boundary - 130the annealing (Faul and Scott, 2006).
-Grains smaller than 7.5 μ m in diameter, which are noises from the grain-boundaryidentification, or located on the edge of the image were excluded in the calculation of the average grain size.
+The average grain size, d, and its standard deviation, $\sigma_d$ , were then determined as the arithmetic mean and its standard deviation of the equivalent diameters, respectively.
+The normalized standard deviation ( $\sigma_d/d$ ) can be utilized to evaluate the self-similarity of the grain-size distribution throughout the annealing (Faul and Scott, 2006).
+Grains smaller than 7.5 $\mu$ m in diameter, which are noises from the grain-boundary identification, or located on the edge of the image were excluded in the calculation of the average grain size.